BestTimesToVisit.com Logo

 safety

-Be mindful of your belongings, especially in crowded markets like the Chiang Rai Night Bazaar.
-While generally safe, pickpocketing can occur.
-Keep your valuables secure and be aware of your surroundings, particularly after dark.
+Be mindful of your belongings, especially in crowded areas like the night market or bus stations.
+While Chiang Rai is generally safe, petty theft can occur.
+Keep your valuables secure and out of sight, and avoid walking alone in poorly lit areas late at night.

 packing